 with Him in the heavenly places in Christ Jesus (Eph 2-6), because that is

-what it means to be made in His likeness.
-God’s throne represents
+what it means to be made in His likeness, yet note that God never offered His

-righteousness and judgment, which are two of His main attributes, and
+righteousness and judgment, which are two of His main attributes; we received them when we first believed in Jesus in

 of the beginning in Genesis chapters 1-3, the account of creation, how it